nestjs-mod/nestjs-mod-fullstack/steps/2024-08-26/en.md

-## [2024-08-26] Adding the CI/CD config for deployment to a dedicated server using GitHub Actions.
+## [2024-08-26] Adding the CI/CD config for deployment NestJS and Angular applications to a dedicated server using GitHub Actions.

 We register secret environment variables in github.